Search Railroad Sites For:

 A look back into the Trough.

 Our train passing a construction zone.
-We came to a stop and the open car was emptied of the passengers before we ran to Morefield, our turn around point on this trip.
+We came to a stop and all passengers were required to leave the open car before we continued to Morefield, West Virginia, our turn-around point on this trip.

 A house on the hill.